carpentries-incubator/geospatial-python/_episodes/10-zonal-statistics.md

 # Rasterizing the vector data

-To make the vector data `fields` comparable with the raster `ndvi`, we will rasterize the vector data with the `rasterio.features.rasterize` function.
-With this function, we aim to produce a grid with numerical values representing the types of crops as defined by the column `gewascode` from `field_cropped` - `gewascode` stands for the crop codes as defined by the Netherlands Enterprise Agency (RVO) for different types of crops or `gewas` (Grassland, permanent; Grassland, temporary; corn fields; etc.).
+Before calculating zonal statistics, we first need to rasterize our `field_to_raster_crs` vector geodataframe with the `rasterio.features.rasterize` function.
+With this function, we aim to produce a grid with numerical values representing the types of crops as defined by the column `gewascode` from `field_cropped` - `gewascode` stands for the crop codes as defined by the Netherlands Enterprise Agency (RVO) for different types of crop or `gewas` (Grassland, permanent; Grassland, temporary; corn fields; etc.).
 This grid of values thus defines the zones for the `xrspatial.zonal_stats` function, where each pixel in the zone grid overlaps with a corresponding pixel in our NDVI raster.

 We can generate the `geometry, gewascode` pairs for each vector feature to be used as the first argument to `rasterio.features.rasterize` as: